 What Causes Iridescence?

 Iridescence is one of the most visually striking optical effects found in nature.
-This optical phenomenon causes colours on a surface to change depending on the angle from which they're viewed or illuminated.
+This optical phenomenon causes colours on a surface to change depending on the angle from which they're viewed and the direction of light.

 How Iridescence Works

-In most naturally occurring objects, iridescence can be seen because light reflects and bends as it bounces off many super-thin layers either on or within a material.
-Some colours become stronger, while others disappear, which is why they change depending on the viewing angle and the angle of the light source.
+In most naturally occurring objects, iridescence can be seen because light reflects and bends as it passes through and reflects off many super-thin layers either on or within a material.
+Some colours become more visible, while others fade or disappear, which is why they change depending on the viewing angle and the angle of the light source.

 Natural light is made up of red, orange, yellow, green, blue, indigo, and violet.
 When these colours combine, the human eye perceives them as white.
-Daylight is an example of white light, as it's correctly known.
+Daylight is an example of this type of white light.

-When light encounters layered or structured surfaces, such as those found in butterfly wings and some crystals and minerals, the different wavelengths behave slightly differently.
-This produces the effect known as iridescence.clear quartz terminated point with colourful iridescence
+When light encounters layered or structured surfaces, such as those found in butterfly wings and some crystals and minerals, the different colours of light behave slightly differently.
+This interaction produces the effect known as iridescence.

 Iridescence, Refraction, and Dispersion